alanoudalbattah/Coffee-Shop/README.md

 files has been modified

 ## API Endpoints
-The following endpoints are implemented:
+The following endpoints are implemented and they perform CRUD methods on the SQLite database:
 * `GET /drinks`
 * `GET /drinks-detail`
 * `POST /drinks`
 * `PATCH /drinks/<id>`
 * `DELETE /drinks/<id>`

 ```
 GET /drinks